shubhambaghel34/TDD_Assessment_Node/README.md

 2.Fixed Amount Discount: Apply a fixed amount discount on the base price.
 3.Quantity Handling: Handle zero or negative quantities by returning zero.
 4.Error Handling: Return zero for invalid input (e.g. negative base price).
+5.TDD for API based function where(Jsonplaceholder is used)

 To run this project first install dependencies
 ```